wbamberg/idl-reference/docs/nsIDOMEventTarget.md

 <tr>
 <td></td>
-<td>type Specifies the event type of the EventListener being
+<td>listener The EventListener parameter indicates the
-              removed.
+                  EventListener to be removed.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>type Specifies the event type of the EventListener being
+<td>useCapture Specifies whether the EventListener being
-              removed.
+                    removed was registered as a capturing listener or
+                    not.
+If a listener was registered twice, one with
+                    capture and one without, each must be removed
+                    separately.
+Removal of a capturing listener does
+                    not affect a non-capturing version of the same
+                    listener, and vice versa.
 </td>
 </tr>